Mathnerd314/stroscot/docs/User Documentation/GettingStarted/FAQ.md

 ## Does it run?

 No, it's in the design stage.
-But there are Haskell experiments in the `src/` and `test/` directories that can be run.
+But there are experiments in the `src/` and `test/` directories that can be run.

 ## Where can I ask questions?